Skip to content

 terok-shield

 terok-shield enforces default-deny outbound network filtering on Podman containers using nftables.
-Containers can only reach explicitly allowed destinations — everything else is rejected with an ICMP error.
+Containers can only reach explicitly allowed destinations — everything else is rejected with an ICMP error and a per-packet audit entry.

 Key properties